iobio-zjut/ForceFlowAb/README.md

 ### Optional: HDOCK

 HDOCK is only required for workflows that dock an antibody template to an antigen.
-Its executables are not redistributed with ForceFlowAb.
 Download `hdock` and `createpl` from the [official HDOCK site](http://huanglab.phys.hust.edu.cn/software/hdocklite/) and place them in `bin/`:

 ```text
 bin/